How to use JavaScript to Change Background Color?

 </html>

 In this code, we’ve included our “changeColor()” function inside a <script> tag in the <head> section of our HTML document.
-We’ve also included our div element and button element in our HTML document’s <body> section.
+We’ve also included our div and button elements in our HTML document’s <body> sections.

 Using Variables To Store Colors